 chargeBack | Chargeback – card dispute |

 Certain settlements incur bank fees collected by Spendesk.
 Most notably bank fees are collected on foreign currency payments and ATM withdrawals.
-When this happens a Bank fee is created (state: created
+When this happens a Bank fee is created in Spendesk and allocated to the corresponding Settlement.

 Frequently asked questions